 The claim is that since the sensor is smaller in an APS-C camera than in a full frame camera, a portion of the light is lost (where did the rest of the light go?
 It must be spilling somewhere…).

 In fact, the light doesn’t hit the sensor.
 The CMOS sensor is made of millions of electronic sensors that record the light.
 On top of each of these electronic sensors, there is a photosite.
 A photosite is a small microlens that sits on top of the electronic sensor.
-It’s a 1 for 1.
+And so far, it’s been a 1 for 1.

 The light transmitted by the lens hits the photosite/microlens and activates the electronic sensor underneath.